Twin-width and polynomial kernels: Introduction

 Now we know that \kis and \kds are fixed-parameter tractable (\FPT), i.e., solvable in time $f(k)\,n^{O(1)}$, on graphs of bounded twin-width given with an $O(1)$-sequence, one can then ask whether polynomial kernels exist.
 A \emph{kernel} is a polytime algorithm that produces, given an instance of a parameterized problem $\Pi$, an equivalent instance of $\Pi$ (i.e., the output is a YES-instance if and only if the input is a YES-instance) of size only function of the parameter.
 A~\emph{polynomial kernel} is a kernel for which the latter function is polynomial.
 Any decidable problem with a kernel is \FPT, and any {\FPT} problem admits a kernel.
 However not every {\FPT} problem is believed to have a polynomial kernel.
 And indeed such an outcome would imply an unlikely collapse of complexity classes.

-We already observed that \kis should \emph{not} have a polynomial kernel~\cite{twin-width3}.
+We already observed that there is a constant $d$ such that \kis is highly unlikely to have a polynomial kernel on graphs with twin-width at most~$d$~\cite{twin-width3}.
 The OR-composition\footnote{See~\cref{sec:prelim} for the relevant background on how to rule out a polynomial kernel} is straightforward from the following facts: (1) cliques have twin-width~0 and planar graphs have bounded twin-width~\cite{twin-width1}, (2) the twin-width of every graph is the maximum twin-width of its modules and quotient graph (see~\cref{lem:modular}), and (3) \textsc{Maximum Independent Set} is NP-hard in (subcubic) planar graphs~\cite{Garey76}.
 Then one can blow every vertex of a clique $K_t$ into a distinct graph among $t$ planar \textsc{Maximum Independent Set}-instances.
 Facts (1) and (2) imply that the constructed graph has bounded twin-width, while the correctness of the OR-composition is easy to check.
 Incidentally the exact same reduction rules a polynomial kernel out for~\textsc{$k$-Independent Dominating Set}.
 Furthermore \textsc{Minimum Independent Dominating Set} is NP-hard in grid graphs~\cite{Clark90}, and \textsc{Maximum Independent Set} is NP-hard in subdivisions of grid graphs (since these coincide with planar graphs of degree at most~4).
 Since these graphs have twin-width at most 4 (see~\cref{lem:subdivided-grid}), no polynomial kernel is likely to exist for both problems (even when a 4-sequence is given in the input).
 It should be noted that this simple reduction fails for \kds: one can dominate the constructed graph by picking only two vertices (from two distinct instances).